-FTP is unencrypted by default so using it on its own is not a good choice for secure data transmission.
-However, there is a new and improved version of FTP as vsftpd which is an excellent choice as a usage.
+FTP is unencrypted by default, so using it alone is not a good choice for secure data transmission.
+However, there is a new and improved version of FTP vsftpd, which is an excellent choice for usage.
 It is optimized for performance, security and stability and is used by default in many Linux distributions.

 In this guide, we will install and configure an FTP server with vsftpd on Ubuntu.